mamorneau/node-red-contrib-odbcmj/README.md

 * (optional) **`query`**: <`string`>

   A valid SQL query string that can optionally contains parameters inserted using the Mustache syntax.
 For exemple, msg.payload can be inserted anywhere in the string using {{{payload}}}.
+The node will accept a query that is passed either as msg.query, msg.payload.query or msg.payload if payload is a stringified JSON containing a query object.

 * (optional) **`output object`**: <`JSON object name`>